beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ``git commit -m <message>``

 #### git remote
-It creates, list and removes connections to repositories, so that, users can link a specified URL to quick access.
+It lets users can create, list and delete connections to repositories, so that, users can link a specified URL to quick access.

 ``git remote`` lists all connections .